How do I update my Mac when it says no updates are available?

 Before we answer that, we need to explain what we mean by ‘update.’
 An update is a new version of the current macOS.
 It’s numbered as a ‘0.1’ increment on the previous version.
 So, the update to macOS 12.2 is 12.3.
 Apple issues updates to previous versions of its operating systems for several years after a new one is released, usually for security reasons.
 So even if you are not running the most recent version of macOS, it will still be updated from time to time.

-If you check for an update using the Apple menu > About This Mac > Software Update and it says there is no update available, it might be that there is no update available for the version of macOS installed on your Mac, even though there is one for the most recent macOS.
+If you check for an update by going to System Settings > General > Software Update and it says there is no update available, it might be that there is no update available for the version of macOS installed on your Mac, even though there is one for the most recent macOS.

 However, it could also mean there is an update, but your Mac can’t find it for some reason.
 That could be because Apple’s servers are having problems or there’s an issue with your internet connection.
 It can also indicate a problem with macOS on your machine.
 We’ll show you how to fix each of those problems.